Trunk and Scaffold Canker Diseases of Almond in California

 During the winter and spring of 2016, severe defoliation as well as twig dieback and branch cankers were observed in super-high-density oil olive orchards in California.
 Cankers developed at wounds caused by mechanical harvest.
 Necrotic leaf spots were also detected commonly within the diseased orchards.
 Results of isolation revealed two species of Neofabraea to be consistently isolated from the symptomatic tissues.
 To date little is known about Neofabraea disease in olive.
 The emergence of this new disease in California olives is of major concern to growers and constitutes a serious threat to the industry’s productivity.
 The present project proposes to investigate various aspects of the new disease biology including disease etiology and epidemiology, pathogen biology, host susceptibility as well as strategies to control the disease and limit its spread.

-Investigating new and emerging diseases of pistachio in California
+Investigating soil borne diseases of pistachio in California

 Etiology and management of sweet cherry canker diseases